How to Take Care Of Your Fursuit

 It is advisable to have a second pair of hands when putting on your suit.

 An often underestimated part of a performance is the clothing under your suit.
 Wearing HeatGear or similar underwear can reduce the discomfort by heat and protects the costume from being soaked in sweat.

 The Performance is Over - What Now?

 Take any brush you would use for your own hair and use it - The fur fibers tend to "memorize" kinks, but if you brush it regularly, you can reduce this effect.
-It's also recommended to turn your suit inside out, hang it somewhere to dry and spray it with disinfectant spray.
+It's also recommended turning your suit inside out, hang it somewhere to dry and spray it with disinfectant spray.

 Washing Your Suit is Inevitable